 Taking low-cost, self-paced online college courses will allow you to move as quickly through the material as you want without going into debt; with StraighterLine it is completely possible that you could complete a college course in a few weeks for the cost of a babysitter and a night out!

-7 - Your energy should be maniacally focused on accelerating your time to degree.
+7 - Your energy should be laser focused on accelerating your time to degree.

 If you are an adult learner who knows exactly where you are headed career-wise, any course not directly related to earning your degree or advancing your career is a waste of time and money.
 Every week, every month, every year you shave off your time to degree will save you money and time, and bring you that much closer to earning your college degree.